dhis2/dhis2-docs/src/tutorials/glowroot.md

 ### Errors tab

-The `Errors` tab shows the exception stacktraces that has occured during execution of any part of the system.
+The `Errors` tab shows the exception stacktraces that has occurred during execution of any part of the system.
 Usually information from other tabs is required to get the complete picture.

 ### JVM tab